-- A. Approve and authorize the Chair to execute a multi-year Agreement for Services of Independent Contractor with The Salvation Army (Salvation Army), a California nonprofit (a local vendor), for the provision of substance use disorder services and mental health shelter bed services for a total Maximum Contract Amount not to exceed \$5,450,868, inclusive of \$65,700 per fiscal year in MHS funding and \$1,751,256 per fiscal year in ADP funding, for the period July 1, 2021 through June 30, 2024; - B. Delegate to the Director of the Department of Behavioral Wellness the authority to make immaterial changes to the Agreement per Section 26 of the Agreement; reallocate funds between funding sources with discretion per Exhibit B MHS and ADP of the Agreement; adjust the provisional rate with discretion per Exhibit B MHS and ADP of the Agreement; and amend the program goals, outcomes, and measures per Exhibit E of the Agreement, all without altering the Maximum Contract Amount and without requiring formal amendment of the Agreement, subject to the Board's ability to rescind this delegated authority at any time; and - C. Determine that the above actions are government funding mechanisms or other government fiscal activities, which do not involve any commitment to any specific project that may result in a potentially significant physical impact on the environment and are therefore not projects under the California Environmental Quality Act (CEQA) pursuant to section 15378(b)(4) of the CEQA Guidelines.
+- A. Approve and authorize the Chair to execute an Agreement for Services of Independent Contractor with Tarzana Treatment Centers, Inc., a California corporation, (not a local vendor), for the provision of substance use disorder services for adult (age 18 and over) and adolescent (under age 21) clients, for a total Maximum Contract Amount not to exceed \$2,510,091, inclusive of \$836,697 for FY 21-22, \$836,697 for FY 22-23, and \$836,697 for FY 23-24, for the period of July 1, 2021 through June 30, 2024; - B. Delegate to the Director of the Department of Behavioral Wellness or designee the authority to make immaterial changes to the Agreement per Section 26 of the Agreement; reallocate funds between funding sources with discretion per Exhibit B of the Agreement; adjust the provisional rate with discretion during the term of the Agreement per Exhibit B of the Agreement; and amend the program goals, outcomes, and measures per Exhibit E of the Agreement, all without altering the Maximum Contract Amount and without requiring formal amendment of the Agreement, subject to the Board's ability to rescind this delegated authority at any time; and - C. Determine that the above actions are government funding mechanisms or other government fiscal activities, which do not involve any commitment to any specific project that may result in a potentially significant physical impact on the environment and are therefore not projects under the California Environmental Quality Act (CEQA) pursuant to section 15378(b)(4) of the CEQA Guidelines.